OITWPsupport/BSUdirectory/README.md

 # BSUdirectory
-This is the plugin that powers directory.boisestate.edu
+This is the plugin that once powered directory.boisestate.edu.
+As of 10/2016, that site is .NET-based and this is deprecated code.